Ben Green led the rights negotiation strategy and implementation for the game-changing BBC iPlayer, managing multiple stakeholders at all levels.

 Once the framework agreement negotiations had been concluded, largely as part of wider ‘public service rights’ to enable other new services the BBC were planning, the entire production community had to be briefed and advised on the BBC’s cultural shift to on-demand viewing, new rights being acquired, and the process for exemption sign-off.
 This involved working closely with the respective rights bodies and talent unions to help them communicate the new rights to their members, plus training for in-house and independent producers, and a division of over 300 Rights and Business Affairs staff.

-Launched on Christmas Day 2007, the BBC iPlayer is now hugely successful and the UK’s most popular catch-up service, with 250m monthly requests (2.9bn annually)*.
+Launched on Christmas Day 2007, the BBC iPlayer is now hugely successful and the UK’s most popular catch-up service, with an average of 272m monthly requests (total of 3.3bn annually)*.
 Available on over 10,000 different devices across all platforms, it has directly led to the growth and success of other online TV services in the UK such as Netflix, Amazon Prime and Now TV.

 And the TV channels, repeats and commercial sales are all still in rude health…